Newcastle Great Park: Education

-Newcastle Great Park contains one first school, Brunton First School, and as Newcastle operates a three tier education system older students feed into Gosforth Junior High Academy and on to Gosforth Academy.
-Brunton First School opened in September 2009.
+Newcastle Great Park contains two first schools, Brunton First School and Havannah First School, and as Newcastle operates a three tier education system older students feed into Gosforth Junior High Academy and on to Gosforth Academy (via its Great Park Academy new school).
+Brunton First School opened in September 2009 and Havannah First School opened in 2022 when Gosforth's Broadway East First School relocated to the Great Park.

 In 2015 the academy unveiled a bid to build an additional 1,200-place secondary school in Newcastle Great Park as potential plan to meet the demand for school places from the expanding residential community in the area.
 The Secretary of State for Education confirmed the proposal to build a school as part of the Gosforth Academy federation at the Great Park in Cell A with an intended opening date of September 2020.
 Formal approval of a first school providing spaces for 450 pupils and a middle/secondary school for up to 1,700 pupils was granted by Newcastle City Council in October 2019.
 The Great Park Academy (GPA) has been delayed due a judicial review process which wildlife campaigners lost in February 2020.
-The new schools are now expected to open in September 2022 and contingency measures, including 'bulge classes' at existing schools, are being implemented to provide for pupils.
+The new schools are now expected to open in 2025 and contingency measures, including 'bulge classes' at existing schools, are being implemented to provide for pupils.